Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting! Learn what it is, and how to do it.

 What yarn do you use for arm knitting?
 Wonder no more with my review.

-Before you dive in, make sure you have one knitting pin, a pair of knitting needles, and yarn.
+Before you dive in, make sure you have one knitting pin, a pair of knitting needles, and a ball of wool.
+Don’t have a knitting pin?
+You can use a safety pin or loop the strand around the back of your neck.

 The Knit Stitch

 - Set up to knit by tensioning the yarn.
-(See below for how to do this.)
+(See above for how to do this.)

 - Hold your work in your left hand and an empty needle in your right.

-- Poke the right needle under the working yarn.
+- Poke the right needle under the working yarn so it is over the top of your right hand needle.

 - Insert the right needle into the front of the first stitch on your left needle.

-- With your right thumb, flick the working yarn over the right needle.
+- With your left thumb, flick the working yarn over the right needle.

 - Push the tip of the right needle through the loop on the left needle and pull the stitch off.